-This course is an opportunity for students who have completed Music 220A/B to pursue an independent research project in computer music.
+This course is an opportunity for students to pursue an independent research project in computer music.
 Students regularly present their research and project progress in weekly seminar-style class meetings.
 In addition, projects in progress are documented on the web thoroughly.

 This is a 4-unit course.
 It can be taken for 2 or 3 units to accommodate grad students, but everyone is expected to work at the 4-unit level.

 Time & Place

 Students can choose between a research project, a musical/artistic project or a combination of both.
 Projects require a substantial amount of documentation in the form of a website.
 The deliverables are:

 - Weekly progress reports: in-class and website documentation, in a form of progress report logs (blogs)

 - A final website with all the detailed descriptions, progress report logs, final presentation / demo / performance / video, and any data needed to reproduce your results (where applicable) (tips on creating research websites)